 Answers about Garnishments

-As of May 1, 2011, if you received your benefits by direct deposit during the review period, a minimum amount of many Federal benefits are automatically protected from garnishment.
+If you received your benefits by direct deposit during the review period, a minimum amount of certain federal benefits are automatically protected from garnishment.
 The bank must allow you to withdraw any money in your account that is automatically protected from garnishment.
+The federal benefits that banks must automatically protect are: Social Security benefits, Supplemental Security Income benefits, Veteran’s benefits, Railroad Retirement benefits, and benefits from the Office of Personnel Management.

-Up to two months of direct deposited Federal benefits may be automatically protected.
+Up to two months of these federal benefits may be automatically protected if they are direct deposited into your bank account.
 The amount automatically protected will never be more than the account balance on the day of review.

 If you have more money in your account than is automatically protected, the extra money is not automatically protected.